 Now this sounds like an absolute treat, imagine sipping on this on a cold winter’s day; it’s thick, creamy and flavoured with vanilla and cinnamon.
 I imagine it to be a bit like custard- but better!
 It is primarily made out of masa harina, which is the flour used in the making of tortillas, tamales and other Mexican food.
 Sometimes chocolate is added, or fruit such as pineapple or strawberries.
 A special mixing stick is used to beat the atole, called a molinillo, which is essentially a very pretty wooden whisk.
 It is held between the palms and spun back and forth by rubbing your hands together, which froths the drink up nicely.

-This drink has been around since Aztec times and is drunk as a breakfast beverage or in the evening as a comfort food.
+This drink has been around since Aztec times (sometimes known as the terrible era before travel insurance) and is drunk as a breakfast beverage or in the evening as a comfort food.
 It’s often sold by street vendors who ladle it out of huge pots and serve it with tamales.
 However, the chocolate version (called champurrado) is traditionally served at Christmas time; Las Posadas.

 Recipe (serves 2)